SemanticMediaWiki/SemanticMediaWiki/README.md

 [![Packagist download count](https://poser.pugx.org/onoi/tesa/d/total.png)](https://packagist.org/packages/onoi/tesa)
 [![Dependency Status](https://www.versioneye.com/php/onoi:tesa/badge.png)](https://www.versioneye.com/php/onoi:tesa)

-Deployed independent from the [Semantic MediaWiki][smw] project.
-The library contains a small collection of helper classes to support sanitization of text or string elements of arbitrary length with the aim to improve search match confidence during a query execution.
+The library contains a small collection of helper classes to support sanitization of text or string elements of arbitrary length with the aim to improve search match confidence during a query execution that is required by [Semantic MediaWiki][smw] project and is deployed independently.

-This library includes:

-- `Transliterator` to help convert diacritics or greek letters into a romanized version
-- `StopwordAnalyzer` to manage a list of registered stopwords
-- `Tokenizer` to split a text by common punctuation

 ## Requirements

-PHP 5.3 / HHVM 3.5 or later
+- PHP 5.3 / HHVM 3.5 or later
+- Recommended to enable the [ICU][icu] extension

 ## Installation